calistasalsabila/Programming-Languages/Java/material/java_oop/47_FunFact.md

 String username = "Calista S";
 ```

-Unlike Python where you can just write `username = "Calista"`, Java wants you to be crystal clear about the data type.
+Unlike Python where you can just write `username = "Calista S"`, Java wants you to be crystal clear about the data type.
 Why?
 Because this leads to safer, more maintainable code in large-scale systems.

 ---